-Update: 8 Nov 2017: Weather in GOM during Summer 2017 was not friendly.
-The AUV survey and deployment were postponed past the initial planned date.
-Before the instruments were deployed an AUV surveyed the study area (at ~40 meters above bottom (mab)) collecting bathymetery, water column echo intensity (to identify the locations of the oil and methane seeps), and the subbottom profile.
-The survey took place mid June 2017, the deployment took place early Sept 2017.
-We are tentatively planned to retrieve the instruments in January 2018 with the hope of aquiring 3 months of continuous data from all instruments.
+Update: 13 Aug 2019: Instruments were deployed in September 2017 and retrieved in January 2018.
 Rather than a methane seep as originally planned, we focused on an oily seep near the original Megaplume study site in the GC600 block.
 We deployed: 1) 2 deep water cameras to capture video of the oil seep, 2) 4 beam ADCP's with frequency of 300 and 600 kHz, 3) 2 - 40 m moorings with 5 CTD's placed at 9 meter intervals beginning at ~4 to 40 mab, and the 4) Acoustic Sciltillation Flow Meter to measure the vertical velocity of the oily plume.
 Unfortunatetly we were not able to deploy our new 5 beam ADCP.
 An AUV was used to identify/view the study site, it was equipped with side-scan, multi-beam, and a sub-bottom profiler.
 Data has been archived with GoMRI.
 This project has recently completed.
 From this study we have formulated new questions.
 We are in the process of writing the results for publication.